Low Calorie Pepperoni Pizza

 - 1/4 C (28g) Shredded Parmesan

-Preheat an oven to 500F and line a baking sheet with parchment paper.
+Preheat an oven to 500F and line a baking sheet with parchment paper or a nonstick mat.

 Use a rolling pin to roll the dough into a large rectangle (about 12x8).